 Did you know?
 According to the Energy Saving Trust, around one-third of heat loss from most homes is through the walls and a quarter of heat is lost through the roof in an uninsulated home.
 Insulating your home, will keep you warm and cosy this winter.

-There is funding available through the Energy Company Obligation scheme for homeowners and those that privately rent, that meet the qualifying criteria.
-The Government backed scheme, is designed to help tackle fuel poverty and reduce carbon emissions.
+There is funding available through the Connected for Warmth Scheme for homeowners and those that privately rent, that meet the qualifying criteria.
+Your home needs to be in Council Tax Bands A to D to be eligible.
+The scheme is designed to help reduce householder’s energy bills and lower carbon emissions.